vivek-dodia/clab-api-server/README.md

 ```

 Configure via environment variables or a `.env` file.
 See [`.env.example`](./.env.example) and the [Configuration Reference](#configuration-reference) for available options.

+If using proxy environment variables with a direct `sudo` run, preserve them with `sudo -E`.

 ### 4. Docker Deployment